TruffleMuffin/Decisions/README.md

 Overview
 =========

 Self contained WebAPI based website that will use RESTful endpoints to describe claims that can then be configured to execute bespoke code for decision resolution.
+Please forgive the lack of detailed documentation, however if you read below you can get a brief introduction into how this project should be used which you can then see in action using the Test and Example projects.

 Installation
 -------------------------